-- (1) Articles 47(1) and 52(1) of Regulation (EU) 2018/1727 of the European Parliament and of the Council1 provide that Eurojust may establish and maintain cooperation with authorities of third countries based on a cooperation strategy. - (2) Article 56(2)(c) of Regulation (EU) 2018/1727 of the European Parliament and of the Council also provides that Eurojust may transfer personal data to an authority of a third country inter alia based on an international agreement concluded between the Union and that third country pursuant to Article 218 TFEU setting out adequate safeguards with respect to the protection of privacy and fundamental rights and freedoms of individuals. - (3) In accordance with Council Decision (EU) [XXXX]2, the Agreement between the European Union, of the one part, and Armenia, of the other part, on the cooperation between the European Union Agency for Criminal Justice Cooperation (Eurojust) and the competent authorities for judicial cooperation in criminal matters of the Republic of Armenia ('the Agreement') was signed on [XX.XX.XXXX], subject to its conclusion at a later date. - (4) The Agreement enables the transfer of personal data between Eurojust and the competent authorities of Armenia, with a view to fighting serious crime and terrorism and protecting the security of the Union and its citizens.
+- (1) Articles 47 and 52 of Regulation (EU) 2018/1727 of the European Parliament and of the Council1 provide that Eurojust may establish and maintain cooperation with authorities of third countries based on a cooperation strategy. - (2) Article 56 of Regulation (EU) 2018/1727 of the European Parliament and of the Council also provides that Eurojust may transfer personal data to an authority of a third country inter alia based on an international agreement concluded between the Union and that third country pursuant to Article 218 of the Treaty on the Functioning of the European Union (TFEU), setting out adequate safeguards with respect to the protection of privacy and fundamental rights and freedoms of individuals. - (3) On 1 March 2021, the Council authorised the Commission to open negotiations with the Republic of Lebanon for an agreement on cooperation between the European Union Agency for Criminal Justice Cooperation (Eurojust) and the authorities of the Republic of Lebanon competent for judicial cooperation in criminal matters. - (4) The negotiations on the Agreement between the European Union and Lebanon on the cooperation between Eurojust and the authorities of Lebanon competent for judicial cooperation in criminal matters ('the Agreement') were successfully finalised, at the level of the negotiation teams, in July 2023.
+The text of the Agreement was initialled on [xx.xx.xxxx]. - (5) The Agreement enables the transfer of personal data between Eurojust and the competent authorities of Lebanon, with a view to fighting serious crime and terrorism and protecting the security of the Union and its citizens. - (6) The Agreement ensures full respect of the Charter of Fundamental Rights of the European Union, in particular the right to respect for private and family life, recognised in Article 7, the right to the protection of personal data, recognised in

-1 Regulation (EU) 2018/1727 of the European Parliament and of the Council of 14 November 2018on the European Union Agency for Criminal Justice Cooperation (Eurojust), and replacing and repealing Council Decision 2002/187/JHA, (OJ L 295, p.
+Regulation (EU) 2018/1727 of the European Parliament and of the Council of 14 November 2018on the European Union Agency for Criminal Justice Cooperation (Eurojust), and replacing and repealing Council Decision 2002/187/JHA, (OJ L 295, p.
 138, 21.11.2018).